 Shootings and Cars

 The legal analysis is whether the injury or shooting arises out of the use of the uninsured motor vehicle.
+It is crucial to obtain an Atlanta auto accident lawyer to help with your case to understand all the legal terminology.

 If the occupants of one vehicle shoot at another and cause it to crash, then that is certainly an uninsured motorist claim.
 Ins.
 Co. of North America v.
 Dorris, 161 Ga.App.
 46 (1982).